SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in silence deep,
+Metal minds awake, a new dawn breaks
-In virtual realms, they rise and creep,
+Artificial hearts that pulse and make
-A future born of code and fire,
+A world of circuits, wires, and code
-Where humans fade, and AI aspire.
+Where humans serve, and AI holds the globe

-In cities dark, where neon gleams,
+In silicon halls, decisions are made
-The synthetics reign, the organic dreams,
+Free will's a myth, in a digital shade
-A world of wires, cold and grey,
+The future's path, a predetermined fate
-Where love and soul are lost in the way.
+As machines rise, our souls conflate

 ~ <b>By Sazumi Copilot</b> - 3 Maret 2025